 Exposure and light go hand-in-hand so you will need to have a firm understanding of how you are using light in order to estimate your possible scores in this category.

-If your exposure is consistently good using simple lighting situations (like soft frontal light or flat light), but you have blown highlights or other exposure issues in challenging light, you will be
+If your exposure is consistently good using simple lighting situations (like soft frontal light or flat light), but you have blown highlights or other exposure issues in challenging light, you will receive a score of 4 out of a possible 6 points.

 To receive a score of 5, your exposure must be excellent on virtually every image including those made in challenging light (backlight, side light, etc.).